Parafree graphs of groups with cyclic edge groups: Acknowledgments

 \section{Acknowledgments}

 This paper is partially supported by the Spanish Ministry of Science and Innovation through the grant MTM2017-82690-P and the ``Severo Ochoa Programme for Centres of Excellence in R\&D" (CEX2019-000904-S4).
 The work of the second author is supported by the collaboration grant JAE Intro SOMdM 2020, associated to ICMAT.
+The authors would like to thank an anonymous referee for their comments and Martin Bridson for pointing out the paper \cite{Az98}.